gnosia93/tera-to-redshift/README.md

 ### Customer Context ###

-- Built EDW system on top of Teradata DW.
+- Built EDW on top of Teradata appliance at onpremise.
 - Data is ingested using ETL from department store, online shopping mall and shopping center.
 - Analyze their customer and marketing data and wanted to reduce TCO.
 - Considering Predictive analytics in addtion to Descriptive analytics(BI).